 The visual appearance has become even more original and expressive.
 The font now has power but is not too rough.
 The letters look more massive, and the serifs look more confident.
 The contrast between thick and thin lines balances strength and elegance.

 The letter “J” has become one of the most noticeable elements.
-Its elongated leg smoothly curves as if setting the rhythm for the whole word.
-This line creates an effect of movement, alluding to the speed and dynamics that Jaguar cars are known for.
+Its elongated leg smoothly curves as if setting the rhythm for the whole world.
+This line creates a sense of movement, alluding to the speed and dynamics Jaguar cars are known for.

 This logo was one of the last before transitioning to the famous emblem of the leaping jaguar, the Leaper.